flapjack103/mongoconsole/README.md

 * 0.1.0 Initial release

-* 0.1.1 Bug Fix
+* 0.1.3 Bug Fix and Feature Additions
-	* JSON Tree root changed to 'root'
+	* Added stable dependency requirements
+	* Can now delete multiple docs at once
+	* Added 'about' info and disclaimer
+	* Fixed refresh when adding new docs to collection
+	*